GBouffard/my-gatsby-contentul-tutorial/README.md

-:barber: Gatsby & Contentul & Netlify tutorial :barber:
+:ribbon: Gatsby :heavy_plus_sign: Contentul :heavy_plus_sign: Netlify = :heart: :ribbon:

-My first Gatsby Contentul Netlify tutorial
+This is my first Gatsby + Contentul + Netlify tutorial built from scratch to understand the initial configuration of such a project.

-Followed the following tutorial:
+I followed this tutorial:
 [Tutorial](https://dev.to/thebabscraig/content-management-with-gatsby-netlify-and-contentful-3kbg)
+and it worked!

 [Deploy preview](https://gbouffard-my-gatsby-contentul-tutorial.netlify.com/)

-## How to run it:
+## How to run it locally:

-A simple set up file:

 ```
 git clone git@github.com:GBouffard/my-gatsby-contentul-tutorial.git